naguibihab/js-goodies/README.md

 [Using asynchronous calls with pure javascript](snippets/async.html)

 ## Prerequisites
-First run `npm install lite-server -g` to install lite-server and use it
+First run `npm install lite-server -g` to install lite-server and use it by running `lite-server`

 ##### Good JS resources
 - https://www.toptal.com/javascript/interview-questions